anazaim77/mcp-test-ario/README.md

 - Implements the Model Context Protocol

-- Provides tools for calculations and web scraping
+- Provides tools for web scraping

 - Runs on port 4002